 - For maxillofacial surgery, orthodontic equipment does not need to be removed from the patient’s mouth.
 The patient undergoes maxillofacial surgery with the very orthodontic wires.

-The question of when to start orthosurgical treatment always arises.
-As you know, most of the skeletal growth is up to the age of 18, which means that after that, fewer changes occur in the bones, so the orthodontist believes that the best time for orthosurgery is between 17 to18 years of age; at this time, the ideal result is obtained from orthosurgical treatment.
+The question of when to start during any orthdontic treatment appears.
+Within orthosurgical treatment specially it’s a common question.
+As you know, most of the skeletal growth is up to the age of 18, that means that after that, fewer changes occur in the bones, so the orthodontist believes that the best time for orthosurgery is between 17 to18 years of age; at this time, the ideal result is obtained from orthosurgical treatment.

-Orthosurgical treatment helps patients to regain their health and beauty even if they are in the worst case of dental and jaw anomalies.
+Orthosurgical treatment helps patients to regain their health and beauty.
+This is even if they are in the worst case of dental and jaw anomalies.
 The following options can be mentioned about the use of orthosurgery:

-- In people with genetic disorders of the teeth and jaw and patients with the syndrome.
+- In people with genetic disorders of the teeth and jaw as well with patients with the syndrome.

 - Patients may develop severe jaw anomalies as a result of injuries such as accidents, falls from height, objects hitting the jaw, and so on.
-Orthosurgery is also very helpful in this situation.
+Orthosurgery is immensely helpful in these types of situation.